 Here are the general guidelines for your reference:

-- If you submit a recipe, it should be accomponied by a high quality picture of the ready dish
+- If you submit a recipe, it should be accompanied by a high-quality picture of the ready dish

 - Each recipe needs to have a small description of the dish, a least 3-5 sentences